tomasmendes/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

-* The maximum number of average steps per interval is:
+* The interval with a maximum number of average steps:

 ```r